 (b) Other assistance provided in the form of revenue sharing, loans, loan guarantees, interest subsidies, or insurance.

-(2) For purposes of this rule, the term "county subgrantee" shall have the same meaning as the term "county grantee," defined in section 5101.21 of the Revised Code as meaning all of the following:
+(3) For the purpose of this rule, the term "county subgrantee" shall have the same meaning as the term "county grantee," defined in section 5101.21 of the Revised Code as meaning all of the following:

 (a) A board of county commissioners;